osegbotonie/enterprise-m365-administration-lab/docs/10-ca-001-require-mfa.md

 The policy should protect access to organizational cloud resources.

-The exact application scope should be defined according to the organization's rollout strategy.
+The exact application scope should be defined according to the organization's implementation and rollout strategy.

-Possible targets include:
+Potential targets include:

 * Microsoft 365 services.
 * Exchange Online.